Corruptions of Supervised Learning Problems: Typology and Mitigations: Consequences of Corruption: Data Processing Equalities

-Recently, in \citet{williamson2022information}, Data Processing Equality results have also been studied within the supervised learning framework and under an information-theoretic point of view.
-They include more realistic assumptions for Machine Learning, such as a restricted model class $\mc H$, a fixed loss of interest $\ell$ and a suitable prior distribution that associated to the experiment $E$ uniquely identifies the joint distribution $P \in \mc P(X\tm Y)$.
-More formally, they are of the form
+Having identified all the types of one-step Markovian corruptions, a natural subsequent question is how to systematically compare their effects.
+Recently, in \citep{williamson2022information}, Data Processing Equality results have been studied within the supervised learning framework and from an information-theoretic point of view.
+They have been inspired by the theory of comparison of statistical experiments \citep{blackwell1951comparison, torgersen1991comparison} and the information-theoretic Data Processing Inequality \citep{polyanskiy2025information}, which relates Bayes risk after and before corruption.
+Their work adapts the theory to machine learning, including more realistic assumptions such as a restricted model class $\mc H$, a fixed loss of interest $\ell$ and a fixed prior distribution.
+Together with an experiment $E$, the fixed prior uniquely identifies the joint distribution $P \in \mc P(X\tm Y)$.
+More formally, their equalities are of the form

-where the changes in the minimization set, $\ell \circ \mc H \coloneqq \{\, (x,y) \mapsto \ell(h_x,y) \, | \, h \in \mc{H} \subseteq \mc M ( X, Y ) \, \} $, and joint probability, $\pi \tm E$, are indicated by a $\widetilde{(\cdot)}$ and determined by the Markov corruption relating the probability spaces.
-In computer science, data corruption has the consequence of ``produc[ing] unexpected results when [the data are] accessed by the system or the related application'' \citep{wiki2023corruption}.
-By fixing the learning problem we take a similar stance, and start analysing formally the ``unexpected results'' with respect to a specific application.